micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 - Vector store retrieval Chroma
 - Large Language Models (LLM)-generated response
 - Document ingestion into the vector store
-- Basic UX for interaction (CLI, notebook, or minimal UI)  TO BE SEELCTED
+- Basic UX for interaction (minimal UI)
 - Run a few example queries to test retrieval and response quality

 Optional enhancements: ARE THESE OPTIONAL TOOLS HAVE BEEN ENCLOSED IN THE GithUB?